How to Make Delicious Grilled Salads

 Take my tandoori chicken salad: I skewer grape tomatoes to grill alongside marinated chicken.
 As they cool, I toss chickpeas, romaine and cucumber with a spiced yogurt dressing, then chop up the chicken, toss everything together and-voilà-dinner is served!
 All without turning on my stove.
 As my family and I sit on the porch in the fading light, we dig into that salad, knowing it's just the beginning of our favorite season and we will have many, many more days just like this to enjoy.

-If you’re looking for something lighter, healthier and tastier than typical grilled fare, then think about cooking up a salad on the grill.
-You heard us right: grilled salads.
-Not only can you cook the obvious chicken breast or steak for your salad, but the grill also does wonders with veggies, fruits and even sturdy lettuces.
-Here are our top 7 tips to make sure all your grilled salads sizzle.
+If you're looking for something lighter, healthier and tastier than typical grilled fare, then think about cooking up a salad on the grill.
+Here are some tips to make sure all your grilled salads sizzle.